taylorcaton/SubFinder/README.md

 # SubFinder
-Helps teachers find available substitutes who have an emergency or are too sick to call.
+A simple MERN app that helps teachers find available substitutes who have an emergency or are too sick to call.

+Teachers post jobs, Substitutes claim jobs, updates are sent out via texts.

 Link: http://sub-finder.herokuapp.com/